Please note that the Midterm Check-In is not available during the Summer term.

 In both cases, it is important to know that 8 students strongly disagreed with the item but the median shows that most students agreed with it.

 The standard deviation is an indication of differences of ratings within student responses.
 A smaller standard deviation, (e.g., 1) indicates that students are generally in agreement in their responses, while a larger standard deviation (e.g., 3) indicates that student answers covered a larger range of ratings.

 For example, if the item "The instructor presents concepts clearly" has a rating mean of 6 with a standard deviation of 0.5, students have more of a consensus on this item than if the standard deviation was 1.5.

 Share your numerical results with a trusted colleague and talk about its implications.
-You can also book an appointment to discuss your questionnaire results with a member of the Teaching Support Centre.
+You can also book an appointment to discuss your questionnaire results with a member of the Centre for Teaching and Learning.

 Detailed instructions on how to select questions for the Midterm Check-In are available at http://www.yourfeedback.uwo.ca/instructorsMidtermguide.cfm.

 Also, please feel free to send any question to firstname.lastname@example.org.